MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration.md

 These parameters are used when requests are addressed to HMRC.
 They must be filled in before you start the authorization process for a web application.

-For the production application (**Dynamics 365 for Finance and Operations**), these parameters are delivered by Microsoft via the package of data entities and stored in the system in encrypted format.
+For the production application (**Dynamics 365 for Finance and Operations**), these parameters are delivered by Microsoft through the package of data entities and stored in the system in an encrypted format.
 When you import predefined setup of Electronic messages functionality for MTD for VAT these parameters are imported as well, no additional manual actions are needed, once imported, the production application is ready for authorization (obtain an authorization code and access token).

 Open **Tax** \> **Setup** \> **Electronic messages** \> **Web applications** and check that **Client ID** and **Client secret** values are filled for **Dynamics 365 for Finance and Operations**:

 ![Web application credentials](media/uk-mtd-credentials-setup.png)

 Don’t edit the record by changing or updating these values.
-You also don’t need to create a web application of production type either on HMRC side, **Dynamics 365 for Finance and Operations** application is completely ready to interoperate in live with production MTD.
-Next steps should be Get authorization code and Obtain access token.
+You also don’t need to create a web application of the production type on the HRC side because the Finance application is completely ready to interoperate in live with production MTD.
+The next steps should be to get the authorization code and obtain an access token.

-For the sandbox application, you can manually obtain **Client ID** and **Client secret** from the **Manage credentials** section of your sandbox application on the HMRC portal.
+For the sandbox application, you can manually obtain a **Client ID** and **Client secret** from the **Manage credentials** section of your sandbox application on the HMRC portal.
 Copy the parameters, and then, on the **Web applications** page in Finance (**Tax** \> **Setup** \> **Electronic messages** \> **Web applications**), select the **Sandbox HMRC** web application, and paste the parameters into the appropriate fields in the **Authorization parameters** section on the **General** FastTab.

 ## Obtain an authorization code for production

-When a company is ready to interoperate in live with MTD for VAT, it must create a HMRC  online account (Government Gateway account) unless one already exist.
-The company will then need to link it to the Finance and Operantions application by selecting **Microsoft Dynamics 365 Finance and Operations** as the software.
+When a company is ready to interoperate in live with MTD for VAT, it must create a HMRC online account (Government Gateway account) unless one already exists.
+The company will then need to link the online account to the Finance application by selecting **Microsoft Dynamics 365 Finance** as the software.
 The company will then obtain user credentials (User ID and password) that are linked to its VAT registration number:

 - **User ID** – The name that is used to access HMRC while an authorization code is being requested.
 - **Password** – The password that is used to access HMRC while an authorization code is being requested